-- (1) The company commenced operations on June 28, 2017 following the consummation of its IPO and Formation Transaction.
-Accordingly, no information is presented for fiscal years ending December 31, 2015 and 2016. - (2) See also "Grants of Plan-Based Awards" below.
-The shares of restricted stock were granted pursuant to our Equity Incentive Plan and will vest in three equal annual installments beginning on the first anniversary of the grant date, so long as the named executive officer complies with the terms and conditions of the applicable award agreement.
-The values in this column represent the fair value of the restricted stock awards on the grant date, which was June 22, 2017. - (3) All Other Compensation paid during 2017 represents dividends on unvested shares of restricted common stock payable in 2017.
+(1) We commenced operations on June 28, 2017 following the consummation of our IPO and formation transaction.
+Accordingly, no information is presented for the fiscal year ending December 31, 2016.

-(4) Because we do not pay cash compensation to our named executive officers, any such compensation paid to our named executive officers by Pine River is not included in this Summary Compensation Table.
-See "Cash Compensation" above for information regarding cash compensation paid by Pine River.
+- (2) See also "Grants of Plan-Based Awards."
+The shares of restricted stock were granted pursuant to our Equity Incentive Plan and vest in three equal annual installments beginning on the first anniversary of the grant date, so long as the Named Executive Officer complies with the terms and conditions of his or her restricted stock agreement.
+The values in this column represent the grant date fair value of the restricted stock awards, computed in accordance with FASB ASC Topic 718 using the closing market price of our common stock on the NYSE on the date of such grant. - (3) The values in this column represent dividends paid on unvested shares of restricted common stock. - (4) Because we do not pay cash compensation to our Named Executive Officers, any such compensation paid to our Named Executive Officers by our Manager is not included in this Summary Compensation Table.
+See "Compensation Discussion and Analysis Overview of Compensation Program and Philosophy" for further discussion of cash compensation paid by our Manager.

-Grants of Plan-Based Awards
+Grants of Plan-Based Awards in 2018